 I have a strong track record in the cultural heritage sector, with experience engaging communities, stakeholders and institutions with the practical and ethical complexities associated with museums and heritage.
-I have a strong experience in building sustainable, non-hierarchical partnerships with source and/or diaspora communities, developing ethical practice and protocols around complex histories and objects, and engaging audiences.
+I am experienced in building sustainable, non-hierarchical partnerships with source and/or diaspora communities, developing ethical practice and protocols around complex histories and objects, and engaging audiences.
 I have a strong commitment to inclusivity and diversity.
 I have helped institutions and projects in building positive projects that value a collaborative approach, foster an experimental culture and strive for thought-provoking and engaged outcomes.
 You can find bellow examples of projects I have been involved with.

 Author, Manchester University Press